Since the beginning of this year, I’ve had two activities where my learning process was boosted.

 The second one that I recommend is Duolingo.
-A great learning tool (with mobile app included) where you can learn more than 10 languages.
+A great website (with mobile app included) where you can learn more than 10 languages.
 If you’re brave enough, you can try learning two or more languages at the same time.

 Looking for more resources?
 Here are others that helped me:

 - What is necessary to learn English well?

 - English Accent: 2 Tips to Sound Like a Native English Speaker